Fire at UH parking garage sends firefighter to hospital

 In eyewitness video, a huge cloud of smoke could be seen billowing over the garage.

-A student, who parked his car on the fourth floor, told ABC13 that he called 911 after seeing the fire.
+A passenger in a car parked on the fourth floor told ABC13 that he called 911 after seeing the fire.

 Houston Fire Department said a firefighter was sent to the hospital as a precaution for smoke inhalation.